ldsands/UsefulCodeSnippets/programming_languages/python/python_modules.md

 This is a big data analysis packages that requires a bit of setup

-- you need to install the Java JDK
+- You need to install the Java JDK

 ```PowerShell
 choco install jdk8